shivanshdave/2020-432/homework/hw05/README.md

 # 432 Homework 5

-Note that this homework is **completely optional** and is due to Canvas by 5 PM on 2020-05-04.
+Note that this homework is **completely optional**.
+If you choose to do it, it must be received on Canvas by 5 PM on 2020-05-04.

 ## What are we doing?